 Steps are taken to ensure children are fully supervised and a children's dignity and privacy is respected whilst nappy changing.
 Educators follow the nappy change checklist in order to control the spread of infectious diseases.
-The nappy changing surface is used exclusively for changing nappies, ensuring the nappy change areas is stocked with all required material, gloves are worn and hands are washed and the area is cleaned after use.
+The nappy changing surface is used exclusively for changing nappies, ensuring the nappy change areas is stocked with all required material, gloves are worn and hands are washed and the area is cleaned after use with detergent and warm water.
 The nappy change checklist and hand washing procedures will be displayed visually within the education and care environment.